tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 ## Notifications

-For a simple way to keep tabs on your application, enter an email address  in the **Notifications** block to get notifications about your deployment and any changes to your application..
+For a simple way to keep tabs on your application, enter an email address  in the **Notifications** block to get notifications about your deployment and any changes to your application.

 ---
 # Deploying New Versions of Metabase on Elastic Beanstalk